 Species: Metasequoia glyptostroboides

 The Dawn Redwood is a deciduous conifer.
 Deciduous means its leaves change color and fall off in winter.
-This is very strange for a conifer (conifers are almost always evergreen.
-Evergreen means they stay green throughout all the seasons and don’t shed in winter.)
+This is very strange for a conifer because conifers are almost always evergreen.
+Evergreen means they stay green throughout all the seasons and don’t shed their leaves in winter.

 The Dawn Redwood is native to Lichuan county in the Hubei province of China.
 It was originally thought to have been extinct for millions of years until a giant living specimen was discovered in the 1940’s.
 This makes the Dawn Redwood a living fossil.